sttp/Specification/Sections/U-TLS.md

 To properly implement the wire-level UDP channel, the following recommendation exists:

-1. When starting a new connection, create a `Key Packet` with a freshly generated Key, IV, and HMACKEY; and SET KeyID = 0, Sequence = 0, Expire Minutes = 5.
+1. When starting a new connection, create a `Key Packet` with a freshly generated `Key`, `IV`, and `HMACKEY`; and SET `KeyID` = 0, Sequence = 0, Expire Minutes = 5.
 2. Every 15 seconds, create a `Key Packet` using the same information except update Sequence to the most recent Sequence that was used.
-3. After half of the sequence numbers have been consumed, or a considerable amount of time has elapsed using the same key (i.e. Sequence > 10,000,000 OR Key Lifetime > 24 hours) begin sending two different `Key Packets`.
-One with the old key, and a second with a freshly generated key and KeyID = PrevKeyID + 1, Sequence = 0, Expire Minutes = 5.
+3. After half of the sequence numbers have been consumed, or a considerable amount of time has elapsed using the same key (i.e. `Sequence` > 10,000,000 OR Key Lifetime > 24 hours) begin sending two different `Key Packets`.
+One with the old key, and a second with a freshly generated key and `KeyID` = PrevKeyID + 1, `Sequence` = 0, `Expire Minutes` = 5.
     1. Continue sending both `Key Packets` every 15 seconds.
-Decrementing the Expire Minutes of the old packet.
+Decrementing the `Expire Minutes` of the old packet.
     2. After a few minute to ensure the client has received the new key, change the `Data Packet` over to the new key.
-    3. Send the old `Key Packet` with a Expire Minutes = 0 a few more times.
+    3. Send the old `Key Packet` with a `Expire Minutes` = 0 a few more times.
     4. The key has been exchanged, continue with Step 2.

-After a KeyID has been sufficiently expired, it may be safely reused.
+After a `KeyID` has been sufficiently expired, it may be safely reused.
 This scheme will permit a few hundred thousand packets per second to be transmitted over UDP.
 This should be well above the typical use case.
 If this is not the case, the timing of these packets should be shortened.
 The fundamental limit supported by this protocol would be on the order of 30 million packets per second.
 That exhausts all 4 billion sequence numbers in 2 minutes.

 #### Receiver Example

 In addition to properly following the sequence in the Sender Example, the receiver must be able to ignore duplicate packets when it receives them.

-For `Key Packets,` the steps taken to validate the `Key Packet` is sufficient to eliminate the impact with duplicates.
+For `Key Packets`, the steps taken to validate the `Key Packet` is sufficient to eliminate the impact with duplicates.

-For `Data Packets,` the receiver must track a bitmask window at least 32 bits long to track what sequence numbers it has recently received for every valid KeyID.
+For `Data Packets`, the receiver must track a bitmask window at least 32 bits long to track what sequence numbers it has recently received for every valid `KeyID`.
 If the sequence number is older than the oldest one being tracked, it must be discarded.
 If newer, then the packet must be validated first using the HMAC before the tracked sequence window will be advanced.
-The tracked sequence window must also be advanced when it receives an update ValidSequences number in a `Key Packet.` It can be discarded once a KeyID is valid.
+The tracked sequence window must also be advanced when it receives an update ValidSequences number in a `Key Packet`.
+It can be discarded once a `KeyID` is valid.

 ### Security Considerations